PseudoElement/nova-point-v2/src/adapters/README.md

 $$

 1. Vol<sub>u,t</sub>,
-   Vol signifies the total volume of trades (in ETH) executed by a user over a period of time.
+   Vol signifies the total volume of trades (in USD) executed by a user over a period of time.

-   $$ VolPoints\_{\text{\scriptsize u,t}} = Booster · 1/1000 · Price · Quantity $$

-   - Spot DEX, Spot PERPs, Lending, Bridge:
+   - DEX, Perpetuals, Lending, Bridge:
-     The total trading/lending/bridging volume by the user based on the formula above.
+     The total trading, lending and/or bridging volume of the users based on the formula above.
-   - GameFi, NFTFi, SocialFi:
+   - Game-fi, NFT-fi, Social-fi:
      The total trading volume of assets such as NFT and FT.
-      The total spending in the game economy (eg. tokens spent in gameFi, in-game asset trading etc) In this sense, the total trading volume can signify total transaction volume in gameFi. - To prevent sybil attack, a multiplier of 1/x where x = 1000, 2000,..., N is used for each specific protocol.
-The multiplier is incorporated into the constant b.
+      The total spending in the game economy (eg. tokens spent in game-fi, in-game asset trading etc)

 2. TVL<sub>u,t</sub> (Total Locked Value):
-   Total value of liquidity provided to DEX pools or PERPs or Lending , The TVL refers to the total value of different tokens owned by each user in a specific period of time.
+   Total value of liquidity provided to the DEX pools or perpetuals or lending , The TVL refers to the total value of different tokens owned by each user in a specific period of time.

    These tokens are not sTokens or lTokens; rather, they represent the quantity of underlying tokens corresponding to these collateral certificates in the pool.

    For example, if two users, A and B, each stake 20 ETH in a protocol pool and receive 20 lpETH, then the pool locks 40 ETH of underlying tokens.
 When user C borrows 20 ETH, the underlying token balance for users A and B in the protocol is each 10 ETH.
 The calculation formula is: `TVL_u =20 lpETH / 40 lpETH * 20 ETH`.

 3. TxNum<sub>u,t</sub> signifies the total number of transactions
-   - For Dex/Perps/Lending protocol, tx volume should be grater than 0.1 ETH or 500 USDC/USDT.
+   - For DEX, perpetuals and lending, transaction volume should be grater than 0.1 ETH or 500 USDC/USDT.
-   - For Bridge, it should be Number of bridged transactions.
+   - For bridge, it should be number of bridged transactions.
-   - For GameFi/NFTFi, it is the total number of on-chain interactions in the protocol.
+   - For Game-fi/NFT-fi, it is the total number of on-chain transactions in the protocol.

 ## Getting Started